xaxzie/FoundryVTTMacro/MODULE-REQUIREMENTS.md

 1. Implement Automated Animations for common effects
 2. Use Token Attacher for moving effects
 3. Enhance with Token Mold for mass applications
-4. Utilize Warpgate for advanced token manipulation
+4. Utilize Portal for advanced token manipulation

 ### Technical Implementation